A full-scale inauguration, from leisure to spectacle

 - What Padel Dour offers: the amenities that attract both casual players and competitors

-- From “gala match” to real competition: what the club aims to establish in 2026
+- From “exhibition match” to real competition: what the club aims to establish in 2026

-- A direct impact for padel players in Borinage: access, regularity, community
+- A direct impact for Borinage padel players: access, regularity, community

 - Key takeaways